tserg/jlite-compiler/README.md

 Code optimisation is executed in various passes:
 - During generation of control flow for IR3 nodes, integer constants are propagated and replaced.
 This is executed by the `_annotate_int_constants_and_propagate()` funtion in the `ControlFlowGenerator` class
-- Peephole optimisation of assembly code is executed by various helper functions in the `PeepholeOptimizer` class.
+- Peephole optimisation of assembly code is executed by various helper functions in the `_peephole_optimize_assembly_pass` function of the `PeepholeOptimizer` class.
   - Redundant load instructions are removed by the `_eliminate_redundant_ldr_str()` function.
 This includes load instructions immediately after a store and load instructions separated by one instruction.

-    Example of a redundant load instruction immediately after a store:
+    Examples of redundant load instruction immediately after a store:
     ```
     str v1,[fp,#-12]
     ldr v1,[fp,#-12] // this instruction will be removed